Montgomery County License Hearing Guide

 Getting Your License Back

-After your suspension period ends and your criminal case is resolved, you will need to take steps to reinstate your license.
+After the suspension period has ended, you will need to take certain steps to reinstate your driving privileges.

-- Classes/Programs That Must Be Completed: Georgia requires completion of a DUI Alcohol or Drug Use Risk Reduction Program (DUI school) before your license can be reinstated.
+- Classes/Programs That Must Be Completed: You may be required to complete a DUI Alcohol or Drug Use Risk Reduction Program (DUI school) as a condition of reinstatement.

 Special Programs